hetri/HeTri/README.md

 ## How to run `HeTri`

 Hadoop and dependencies should be installed in your system in advance.
-The tested environment si as follows:
+The tested environment is as follows:

   * Java v1.8.0
   * Scala v2.11.4